tanshigarg/Super-Store-Sales-Dashboard/README.md

 - 🔹 **Standard Class** is the most preferred shipping method.
 - 🔹 Sales show a seasonal spike around **October to December**.
 - 🔮 Forecast indicates consistent growth in early 2021 based on 2019–2020 trends.

 ---

-## ✅ How to Use

-1. Open the `.pbix` file in Power BI Desktop.
-2. Interact with filters like Region, Segment, Category, Month, etc.
-3. Use the Date filter to view the detailed trend and forecast.

----